Links on Android Authority may earn us a commission. Learn more.

 If you’re just starting your photo editing journey, RawTherapee may not be for you.
-It’s aimed at professional photographers, so there aren’t too many tutorials to get you off of the ground.
+It’s for professional photographers, so there aren’t too many tutorials to get you off the ground.

 The name Darktable comes from a pair of photography staples.
 It serves as both a light table and a darkroom to keep all of your negatives safe.
 Darktable takes this two-pronged approach even further as you import and perform basic edits in the light table tab.
 Once you’re ready to tinker with image quality or use more advanced tools, it’s time to switch to the darkroom side.

 Darktable was made for photographers, by photographers, so it follows your workflow and addresses common problems with other software.
 One of the best parts of Darktable is that it saves all of your edits separately from the original image.
 You can feel free to edit in a few different styles and choose your favorite without ever losing the first shot.

 Pinta is a solid Microsoft Paint-style program that allows you to either create artwork of your own or add on top of other images.
 It has plenty of tools for you to work with, including filters and a Linux screenshot option.
 Pinta doesn’t offer support for third-party accessories, so you may have to make the built-in options work for you.